wendulem/rex/README.md

 ## Prerequisites

-This software exports Mixxx libraries, you must have a fairly recent version of Mixxx installed.

-REX has only been tested on Arch Linux with Mixxx 2.3.4.
-Your results may vary.

-REX requires FFMPEG to transcode audio files.
+REX requires **FFMPEG** to analyze and transcode audio files.
+Make sure `ffmpeg` and `ffprobe` are in your PATH.

+Supported audio formats:
+- MP3
+- WAV
+- FLAC
+- M4A/AAC

 ## Formatting USB sticks